Aussie assassin bugs have a sticky surprise for their prey

 Tool-use is a relatively rare phenomenon in animals, despite its potential usefulness to solving ecological challenges.
 An Australian assassin bug (Gorareduvius sp.) is here reported to collect resin from "spinifex grass" (genus Triodia).
 The assassin bug uses this resin as a tool for capturing prey.
 In predatory interactions that were set in the laboratory, Gorareduvius had considerably higher prey-capture rates when they were equipped with resin.
 The positive effect of resin was similar when capturing ants and flies.
 These findings, along with several previous reports of other assassin bugs collecting plant resins suggest that tool-use is disproportionately common in this particular group of insects.
 This makes the assassin bugs a promising group for understanding the conditions that favor the evolution of tool-use.

-Note: Not all attachments are visible to the general public
+Note: Not all attachments are visible to the general public.
+Research URLs will go live after the embargo ends.

-The URL will go live after the embargo ends (Royal Society links are notorious for being late to go live)
+Research The Royal Society, Web page The URL will go live after the embargo ends (Royal Society links are notorious for being late to go live)

-Media contact details for this story are only visible to registered journalists.
+Contact details are only visible to registered journalists.